 - How important the gut microbiome is for drug response

 - Identify microbial biomarkers

-By incorporating the results from Biomcare’s analysis into your trial statistical analysis, you can learn if the microbiome is a key driver of varying drug response and how it influences your efficacy profile.
+By incorporating the results from Biomcare’s analysis into your trial statistical analysis, you can learn if the microbiome is a key driver of varying drug responses and how it influences your efficacy profile.

-By statistically stratifying participants retrospectively into high and low responders using the multimarker model developed by BIOMCARE, you learn if efficacy is dependent on microbiome profiles.
-This can improve your power and confidence in your results and provide further understanding of physiological drug mechanisms.
+By statistically stratifying participants retrospectively into high and low responders using the multimarker model developed by Biomcare, you learn if efficacy is dependent on microbiome profiles.
+This can improve your power and confidence in your results and provide a further understanding of physiological drug mechanisms.

-Altogether, incorporating the gut microbiome analysis into your clinical trial holds the potential of increased control and reduced risk due to varying drug response.
-Identification of predictive biomarkers can further facilitate co-development of companion diagnostics and improve the competitive abilities of your drug on the market.
+Altogether, incorporating the gut microbiome analysis into your clinical trial holds the potential of increased control and reduced risk due to varying drug responses.
+Identification of predictive biomarkers can further facilitate the co-development of companion diagnostics and improve the competitive abilities of your drug on the market.

 We refer to the following papers for further information: Doherty et al, 2017; Guthrie et al, 2017; Ananthakrishnan et al., 2017; Zimmermann et al., 2019

-The role of the microbiome for drug metabolism
+The role of the microbiome in drug metabolism

 Varying drug response between patients is a dangerous and expensive challenge in the clinic due to significant treatment delays and adverse effects.
 Personalized medicine holds the promise to tackle these issues by incorporating companion diagnostics guided by predictive biomarkers in standard clinical practice.

-Beyond causing extensive issues in the clinic, varying drug response is also a challenge in the development of new drugs as it can significantly affect the results of a clinical trial.
+Beyond causing extensive issues in the clinic, varying drug response is also a challenge in the development of new drugs as they can significantly affect the results of a clinical trial.